-The feminist movement has been in the spotlight in various forms, but all with the emphasis on equity in society.
-This movement has fueled many women and organizations to fight for justice within their community and nation.
+The feminist movement has fueled many women and organizations to fight for justice within their community and nation.
+Now women soccer players are pushing for equity in pay and conditions in Latin America.

 For many countries in Latin America the time period of 1960s through the early 1980s consisted of social and political unrest.